Excess & Surplus (E&S) Home Insurance: What It Is and When You Need It

 What is the difference between admitted and non-admitted (E&S) home insurance?

 Admitted insurers are fully licensed by your state, must follow state-approved rates and policy forms, and participate in the state guaranty fund that protects policyholders if the insurer becomes insolvent.
-Non-admitted (E&S) insurers operate outside that regulatory framework — they have more flexibility in what they cover and how they price it, but policyholders give up those consumer protections in exchange.
+Non-admitted (E&S) insurers operate outside that regulatory framework, with more flexibility in what they cover and how they price it, but policyholders give up those consumer protections in exchange.
 Both can pay claims effectively, but the safeguards protecting you differ significantly.

-How do I know if I need E&S insurance?
+How do I know if I need E&S insurance in 2026?

-You'll typically need E&S insurance if you've received declination letters from standard admitted insurers, if you live in a high-risk area like a wildfire zone or hurricane corridor, or if your home has unique features that standard underwriting guidelines can't accommodate.
-Your best first step is working with a licensed surplus lines broker who can assess your situation and determine whether the E&S market is your only option or just your best option.
+You'll typically need E&S insurance if you've received declination letters from standard admitted insurers, if you live in a high-risk area like a California wildfire zone or a Florida hurricane corridor, or if your home has unique features that standard underwriting can't accommodate.
+With E&S homeowners premiums growing nearly 30% in 2025 and California surplus lines policies exceeding 300,000, more homeowners than ever are being placed in this market.
+Your best first step is working with a licensed surplus lines broker who can assess your situation.

 Is E&S home insurance more expensive than regular homeowners insurance?

-Yes, almost always.
+Yes, almost always, though the premium gap is narrowing in some markets.
 E&S policies cover higher-risk properties with less regulatory oversight, which means carriers price in more uncertainty.
-You'll also pay surplus lines taxes (typically 1–6% of your premium) and broker fees not present in standard policies.
-However, for homeowners who can't get standard coverage at all, E&S may be the only option — making the higher cost irrelevant to the decision.
+You'll also pay surplus lines taxes (typically 1.5% to 6% of premium) plus stamping fees, service fees, and broker fees not present in standard policies.
+In California specifically, average E&S premiums actually declined 14.5% in 2025 as more mainstream homes entered the surplus market.

 Can I switch back to a standard admitted insurer after getting E&S coverage?